asvirdi/ML-workshop-ali/labs/lab 2.md

-22.We need a function to take data from Elastic and convert it into a Pandas DataFrame so its easy to manipulate.
+22.We need a function to take data from Elastic and convert it into a Pandas DataFrame so its' easy to manipulate.
 Construct a function called `dataConversion` that will do this for us in `intrusion_detection`.

 ```
 def dataConversion(data):